 The team follows the instruction of a Project Manager who is superior to team members.
 The Project Manager follows the check–act pattern (monitors the progress and implements corrective actions if needed).
 Optimizations are introduced while auditing the project or when quality management indicates that there is an issue to solve.

-Scrum is different.
-It lets you achieve your business goals quicker and more seamless thanks to a more flexible nature.
-In Scrum, the emphasis is put on empirical and adaptive approach instead of long and complicated planning.
+SCRUM is different.
+It lets you achieve your business goals quicker and more seamlessly thanks to a more flexible nature.
+In SCRUM, the emphasis is put on the empirical and adaptive approach instead of long and complicated planning.
 Teams work in short cycles called sprints.
-Team members plan each iteration by choosing the items refined by Product Owner from Product Backlog and create dedicated backlog for each iteration (Sprint Backlog).
+Team members plan each iteration by choosing the items defined by the Product Owner from the Product Backlog and create a dedicated backlog for each iteration (Sprint Backlog).
 During the iteration, the development team works on the features.
 The feature is considered done when it fulfills the Definition of Done criteria.
-Flexibility and the ability to adjust to changing situation are the priorities here.
+Flexibility and the ability to adjust to changing situations are the priorities here.

-Testers, developers and business representatives are responsible for the quality at every step of the development process (this model is often called the power of three or three amigos).
+Testers, developers, and business representatives are responsible for the quality at every step of the software development process (this model is often called the power of three or three amigos).

-Requirement clarification.
 Before Product Backlog items may be taken into a sprint, they must be developed and understood by the team.
-The team role is to ensure that the requirements are concise and understood, and QA role is to identify missing details or non-functional requirements.
+The team role is to ensure that the requirements are concise and understood, and the QA role is to identify missing details or non-functional requirements.

-Due to specifics of the scrum projects, developers mainly focus on creating Unit Tests and testers spend most of their time creating, executing, monitoring and maintaining automated tests and results.
+Due to the specifics of the SCRUM projects, programmers mainly focus on creating Unit Tests and testers spend most of their time creating, executing, monitoring, and maintaining automated tests and results.
 Most of the manual test is done using defect-based and experience-based techniques e.g. exploratory testing.
 Testers write automated test cases for integration and system testing.

-This leads to a general trend, where testers with strong technical background are preferred.
+This leads to a general trend, where testers with strong technical backgrounds are preferred.
 In fact, the most valuable tester is an automated one.
 Preferably they have the ability to understand and write the code.
-In fact, the most valuable software developers and QA Specialists are those who are the most versatile.
+In fact, the most valuable software developers and testers are those who are the most versatile.